YashasAB/notebook445/yab2_LabNotebook.md

+The frequencies we can produce with these limited voltage outputs may not be exactly the same as a certain musical notes frequency we are aiming to produce.

 Code to find frequencies we can produce based on the voltage values we can produce

 insert pic of code that gives freqs we can produce

-Code that gets us the voltage we can produce that will produce a frequency closest to the target frequencies
+Below code will return the voltage values we can produce in order to produce frequencies closest to a given a list of target frequencies

-insert voltage code screenshot
+insert closest voltage code screenshot

 We figured that for our tolerance analysis we will take into account the error rate based on how close the frequencies we can produce are to the target frequencies.